 11 Facts About the Vaquita, The World's Most Endangered Porpoise

 The vaquita is the rarest marine mammal in the world, and critically endangered, according to the International Union for the Conservation of Nature (IUCN).
-Scientists estimate there are just 30 of the porpoises left in the world—and some recently said there may be as few as 12.
-Either number is likely too few for the vaquita to successfully reproduce and replenish its population.
-Here are 11 things to know before this species disappears forever.
+In 2016, it was estimated that there were only 30 of these porpoises left in existence.
+But new research suggests that the number has been cut down by more than a third—with less than 20 vaquitas left on Earth.
+Which is likely too small a population for the vaquita to successfully reproduce and replenish its population.
+Here are 11 things to know about the species before it disappears forever.

-In 1950, University of California scientist Kenneth Norris found a bleached skull on a beach north of Punta San Felipe in Baja California, and a year later, his colleagues found two more.
+In 1950, University of California scientist Kenneth Norris found a bleached skull on a beach north of Punta San Felipe in Baja, California.
+A year later, Norris's colleagues found two more.
 When a colleague compared the skulls to those of another porpoise at the Museum of Vertebrate Zoology at Berkeley, California, they noticed differences striking enough to consider the finds a new species.
 Norris first described Phocoena sinus (gulf porpoise) in the Journal of Mammalogy in 1958.

 The vaquita measures about 5 feet long (the females are slightly larger than the males) and weighs no more than 100 pounds.
 They're the smallest of all porpoises, with chunky bodies and rounded heads.
 Dark rings surround their eyes and mouths, which may account for their common name (vaquita means “little cow” in Spanish).
 Living in relatively shallow, cloudy water, they feed on a variety of fish, squid, and crustaceans.